 Lakshmi is Vishnu’s wife and the goddess of wealth in Hindu mythology.
 She is known as Ashtalakshmi because of her eight avatars (manifestations), each of which symbolizes an aspect of wealth.
 The Gaja Lakshmi avatar symbolizes wealth through strength.

-According to a myth, Gaja Lakshmi is a by-product of the Samudra Manthana (Churning of the Ocean of Milk).
+According to a legend, Gaja Lakshmi was a by-product of the Samudra Manthana (Churning of the Ocean of Milk).